oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 }
 ```

 The hat has four attributes, an `id` as well as `name`, `size`, and `color`.
 Notice the two annotations.
-These are what Lombok helped us with.
+These are what Lombok helps us with.
 The `@Data` annotation generates getters and setters as well as a `toString()` and a constructor for all required arguments ([check out the docs](https://projectlombok.org/features/Data)).
 The `@AllArgsConstructor` annotation generates a constructor for all fields in the class.
 I really like it because it de-clutters the data model classes and saves some time generating all of the 'ceremony' methods.

 Next create a `HatService.java`.
 This is in lieu of using JPA and an actual database to persist the Hat object instances.
 It's just for demonstration purposes and simply creates two hats --  a large, red sombrero and a smaller blue beanie -- and serves them by ID.